nmelesi/datasciencecoursera/CodeBooke.md

    -Activities -> Contains the list of columns starting with c("Activity","Subject") and appending Column_Names_DF

    -Mean_STD_DF -> Data frame that contains point 5 of the assignment

+   -Final_DF -> Data frame that contains point 2 of the assignment